Raazz Mahal: Casting

 Himanshu Soni as Adhiraj, and Neha Harsora as Sunaina were signed in the lead roles.
 Ridheema Tiwari was cast to portray the negative lead.

 Development

 The series was announcement by Rashmi Sharma Telefilms for Shemaroo Entertainment.
 The shooting of the series began in November 2022, mainly shot at the Film City, Mumbai.
 The promos were released in November 2022.
-It premeried on 28 November 2022 on Shemaroo Umang.
+It premiered on 28 November 2022 on Shemaroo Umang.